M-Outlaw/BootCamp-Mod-5-PyBer_Analysis/README.md

 ### Total Rides
 - Suburban cities had 5 times as many rides as rural cities.
 - Urban cities had 2.6 times as many rides as suburban cities.
-- Urban citites had 13 times as many rides as rural cities
+- Urban cities had 13 times as many rides as rural cities

 ### Total Drivers
 - Suburban cities had a little over 6 times as many drivers as rural cities.
 - Urban cities had almost 5 times as many drivers as suburban cities.
-- Urban citites had almost 31 times as many drivers as rural cities
+- Urban cities had almost 31 times as many drivers as rural cities

 ### Total Fares
 - Suburban cities had about 4.5 times the total amount of fares as rural cities.
 - Urban cities had about 2 times the total amount of fares as suburban cities.
-- Urban citites had about 9 times the total amount of fares as rural cities
+- Urban cities had about 9 times the total amount of fares as rural cities

 ### Average Fare per Ride
 - The average fare per ride for suburban cities were about 90% of the cost of the average fares per ride for rural cities.